Chaozhou Travel Guide

 1. Chaozhou Cuisine, together with Guangzhou Cuisine and Dongjiang Cuisine, constitutes the three principal cuisine styles of Guangdong Cuisine.
 It is adept at cooking seafood and soup, pays attention to refine knife works and maintain original favor and fragrance of materials.
 Therefore, Visitors can list some featured local dishes in their menus, such as big fish bolus, Chaozhou aspic, winter melon bowl with assorted meat soup and mushroom goose palm.

-2. The city is only about 24 kilometers (14.9 miles) from the Jieyang Chaoshan International Airport.
+2. The city is only about 15 miles (24 kilometers) from the Jieyang Chaoshan International Airport.
 Visitors intending to travel by air can transfer to the airport getting in and out of Chaozhou.
+One can also take a train to/ from Chaoshan Railway Station, about 11 miles (17 kilometers) from the city; there are express buses between the railway station and the downtown.
 In addition, the city local bus terminal in Chaofeng Road provides buses to Guangzhou, Shantou and Shenzhen respectively costing about 6, 1 and 5 hours.

 3. There are also some pedestrian malls recommended, such as the commerce pedestrian street in Xinqiao Road (East), Sanli Street (Sanli Jie) and Kaiyuan Road.
 They are perfect shopping destination.
 Notable is that bargaining is necessary in the Sanli Street.